RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 ### New and necessary built-in functions (names and function are of course debatable)

-Alphabetical list (working draft, incomplete): BYTES, CHAR (optional), CODEPOINT (or CODE?), CODEPOINTS, TEXT, UNICODE (maybe TEXT and UNICODE would be the same?).
+Alphabetical list (working draft, incomplete): BYTES, CHAR (optional), CODEPOINT (or CODE?), CODEPOINTS, TEXT, UNICODE

 In all the BIFs, if the string is malformed, a syntax error or similar condition should be raised.